 If you need any assistance with anything please speak to one of the stewards or come to the information point outside the Coach House.

 Dogs are allowed in the show area but must be on leads at all time.
 No dogs will be allowed in the marquees at busy times (except assistance dogs).
 If you want to exercise your dog you can exit the show area and return if you are wearing your wristband.

-We have toilets in the Coach House and Farmhouse and have provided additional facilities throughout the park.
-A baby change/feeding tent is also located in the children’s section of the show.
+We have toilets and baby change facilities in the Coach House and Farmhouse and have provided additional facilities throughout the park.

 Café Ambio will be open as usual selling food and drink in the courtyard adjacent to the Walled Garden.
 There is also the ‘Astley Tea Room’ outside the Coach House selling refreshments and afternoon tea.
 A food village and covered seating area is on the opposite side of the lake to Astley Hall.

 You will have a wristband upon entry to the event.
 Should you wish to use any of the park’s other facilities outside the area, such as the children’s play area, then you are welcome to leave and return as you wish, but you must have your wristband to re-enter.

 If you have bought the plants and items you want and want to enjoy the rest of your visit without carrying them around, we have a plant crèche by Astley Hall.

 We have taken steps to ensure the event is well organised and safe for everyone to enjoy.
 Please respect other visitors and listen to the instructions of stewards.
 Smoking is not permitted in any of the buildings or marquees and we’d ask you to respect others if you are smoking within the show area.